typst/typst/README.md

 - If you have a [Rust][rust] toolchain installed, you can also install the latest development version with
-  `cargo install --git https://github.com/typst/typst`.
+  `cargo install --git https://github.com/typst/typst --branch main`.
 Note that this will be a "nightly" version that may be broken or not yet properly documented.

 - Nix users can use the `typst` package with `nix-shell -p typst` or build and